sewenew/redis-plus-plus/README.md

 auto tx = redis.transaction();
 ```

 As the `Pipeline` class, `Transaction` maintains a newly created connection to Redis.
-This connection has the same `ConnectionOptions` with the `Redis` object.
+This connection has the same `ConnectionOptions` as the `Redis` object.

 **NOTE**: Creating a `Transaction` object is NOT cheap, since it creates a new connection.
 So you'd better reuse the `Transaction` as much as possible.